 Opus 4.8 ships with a fast mode priced at $10 per million input tokens and $50 per million output tokens.1 That is double the standard rate in exchange for approximately 2.5x speed.1 Anthropic notes that fast mode is three times cheaper than it was for previous fast-mode models.1

-For a team running CI-integrated code review or quick iteration loops where latency is the primary constraint, fast mode represents a genuine option that did not exist at this price point before.
+For a team running CI-integrated code review or quick iteration loops where latency is the primary constraint, Opus 4.8 fast mode remains a genuine option.
 At double the standard token cost, the economics work out if a 2.5x speed improvement lets you collapse two review cycles into one.

 Standard mode remains at the same $5/$25 pricing as Opus 4.7.3

-The case for upgrading now is strong when your team’s dominant use case aligns with what Opus 4.8 leads on.
+The case for upgrading from Opus 4.7 to Opus 4.8 is strong when your team’s dominant use case aligns with what Opus 4.8 leads on.
 SWE-Bench Pro, the agentic coding benchmark where Opus 4.8 scores 69.2%1 against GPT-5.5’s 58.6%1, covers the class of tasks that look like: find a bug in a real repository, write a fix, verify it does not break the test suite.
-If that describes how your team uses Claude Code day-to-day, the combination of the benchmark lead and the four-times-lower code flaw rate1 points toward upgrading.
+If that describes how your team uses Claude Code day-to-day, the combination of the benchmark lead and the four-times-lower code flaw rate1 points toward upgrading from 4.7.

 Anthropic also characterizes Opus 4.8 as more likely to flag uncertainties and less likely to make unsupported claims, and as able to work independently for longer before requiring human check-ins.1 For teams running multi-step agentic workflows where an agent might work through a large refactor or a long debugging session, the extended autonomy claim is relevant.
 The practical test is whether your current workflows hit reliability walls at complex task boundaries.

-The same pricing as 4.7 removes the standard reason to hold off.3 Unless your team has a specific reason to distrust the new model or has validated a workflow that depends on 4.7’s particular behavior, upgrading carries no cost penalty.
+The same pricing as 4.7 removes the standard reason to hold off.3 Unless your team has a specific reason to distrust the new model or has validated a workflow that depends on 4.7’s particular behavior, upgrading from 4.7 to Opus 4.8 carries no cost penalty.

 When to Hold or Mix Models

-GPT-5.5’s 78.2% Terminal-Bench score1 versus Opus 4.8’s 74.6%1 is the case for pausing before a full switch.
+GPT-5.5’s 78.2% Terminal-Bench score1 versus Opus 4.8’s 74.6%1 is the case for pausing before a full switch to Opus 4.8 as a sole model.
 A 3.6-point gap on a single benchmark is not large in absolute terms, but Terminal-Bench covers agentic tasks that many developer workflows depend on: shell scripting, command-line debugging, and multi-step terminal operations.
-Teams whose workloads are heavily terminal-oriented should run their own evaluation on representative tasks before committing to Opus 4.8 as their sole model.
+Teams whose workloads are heavily terminal-oriented should run their own evaluation on representative tasks before committing to Opus 4.8 exclusively.

 Opus 4.8’s knowledge cutoff is January 2026.2 For teams working with APIs, libraries, or frameworks that have had significant changes in the first half of 2026, that cutoff matters regardless of benchmark scores.